MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 ---

-## Explainability via Data Augmentation
+## Enhancing Explainability in AI with Data Augmentation

 It seems reasonable to assume that higher min. temps. result in higher max.temps.
 We can exploit this intuition (or user knowledge) to regularize the above model training